 We are looking for a postdoctoral associate to join a highly collaborative team of faculty and researchers focusing on computational imaging, including ultrafast imaging systems, single photon avalanche diode (SPAD) detectors, THz time domain spectroscopy, and novel sensing systems.

-The right individual is highly motivated and self-directed with excellent research skills who can work independently and contribute as part of a very broad multidisciplinary team; possessing experience with machine learning, optimization techniques, different mathematical transforms, tools for signal processing, and as many of the following as possible: MATLAB, Python, C/C++, CUDA.
+The right individual is highly motivated and self-directed with excellent research skills who can work independently and contribute as part of a very broad multidisciplinary team, possessing experience with optics and as many of the following as possible: MATLAB, Python, Labview, Zmax, and FDTD softwares.

 This is a one-year appointment with the possibility of extension based on the direction of the research and funding.

 Those who are interested should submit a resume and cover letter referencing job no. 16357 at http://careers.mit.edu; keyword is "Media Lab".